 Adrenal exhaustion can make a person feel tired, heavy, and sick.
 When the adrenals are exhausted, they are no longer able to maintain appropriate levels of cortisol.

-Fortunately, there are 5 ways you can fight adrenal fatigue and reclaim your health:
+Fortunately, there are five ways you can fight adrenal fatigue and reclaim your health:

 The adrenals are small glands located on top of the kidneys.
 They are vital to regulate hormones and help the body respond to stress.
 Ongoing stress can weaken the adrenals and leave your body exhausted in the aftermath.